Here’s How To Overcome A Loss Of Confidence

 There is indeed fear in the future and people, places, and things that are out of our control!
 Fear lives and ferments in the future.
 When we look back at our mistakes and all the times we came up short, then there is actual proof how we aren’t good enough.

 It gets back to our focus!

-When our confidence is down, we need to pay attention to all of the things that we say to ourselves.
+When we overcome a loss in confidence, we need to pay attention to all of the things that we say to ourselves.
 The Voice in our head is negative and we are simply over-thinking!
 When I overthink, I lose my keys and get off at the wrong exit.